Instrumenting Samsung Tizen apps¶

-To instrument a Samsung Tizen app you have two choices.
-Either have the library automatically injected into the package or manually insert the Suitest instrumentation code into every HTML file of your app.
+To prepare a Samsung Tizen app you have three choices.
+Either use our Lite solution (see below) or have the Instrumentation library automatically injected into the package or manually insert the instrumentation code into every HTML file of your app.
 Then create a build and upload it to Suitest.

 At this point you should have a working Samsung Tizen device in your Suitest account.